interactivedatacomics/interactivedatacomics.github.io/getstarted.md

 * `sales-b-small.svg`
 * `sales-c-small.svg`

-## 1.4 Store Panels
+## 1.4 Store Panels Online

-Next, we need to store the panel on a public space in the web.
+Next, we need to store all panels on a public webspace for our software to find them.
 If you do not have your own server, greate a public and free [GitHub](https://github.com) repository.
 Then, upload all your panels, which should look like so:

 ![](getstarted/panels/files.png)